HugoLnx/hugolnx.github.io/README.md

 To make it work in github pages you just need to register `VITE_GOOGLE_SITE_VERIFICATION` at your github repository as a secret.

+### Issues
+* LFS Bandwidth / Storage Limit: Avoid having useless videos and images in the repository because every deploy makes a full clone, which consumes LFS bandwidth.
+Github gives 1GB of LFS bandwidth per month for free, so if you have 50mb on LFS you'll be able to do 20 deploys per month.

 ### License

 This project is licensed under the GNU General Public License v3.0.
 You can find the full text of the license [here](https://www.gnu.org/licenses/gpl-3.0.en.html).